dparedesh/susy-statistical-interpretation/README.md

 ### How to check that everything went well in batch?<a name="batchCheck"></a>

+> [!IMPORTANT]
-**This works only for those jobs that were run in `lxplus`**
+> **This works only for those jobs that were run in `lxplus`**

 Jobs in batch, and even locally, can fail for several reasons.
 The main one is the connection lost when reading the ntuples.
 In this case, HistFitter does not stop when executing the fit, and it just skips the TTree that was not able to read.
-That is actually a common problem when reading the systematics, but it can happen as well for nominal trees.
+That is actually a common problem when reading the systematics, but it happens as well for nominal trees.
 As a result, you can have a fit, whose result is a bit weird, or it does not match the values obtained by other people.

 The macro `CheckJobs.C` can be used to check that everything went well in batch.
-It is designed to spot several of the reasons (which have been identified along time) for which the fit can't go well.
+It is designed to spot several of the reasons (which have been identified a long time) for which the fit can't go well.

 When jobs are submitted to lxplus batch, a .txt file named `Jobs_<grid><runNameTag>_<fitmodel>.txt` is generated.
 This file is the input for the macro CheckJobs.C

-How to use the macro? check that the `lumiTag` variable at the beginning of the script matchs the one that you used.
+How to use the macro? check that the `lumiTag` variable at the beginning of the script matches the one that you used.
 Then:

 ```
 root -l